 The Framingham State University Center for Global Education provides support to K-12 educators in the Commonwealth who wish to enhance global and multicultural perspectives in their classrooms.
 The Center provides the following services: professional development workshops and courses; a resource library; a speakers' bureau; and curriculum consultations.
 The Center works in collaboration with the Department of Education and local school districts to provide content institutes in Massachusetts Curriculum Framework topics related to global and multicultural education.

-As one of the seven regional PreK-16 Networks established in Massachusetts with the initial phase of STEM (Science, Technology, Engineering, Mathematics) Pipeline awards, the MetroWest Center is a collaboration of Framingham State College, Mass Bay Community College, and many school districts, businesses, and organizations in the region.
-Massachusetts STEM Pipeline goals are to:
+As one of the seven regional PreK-16 Networks established in Massachusetts with the initial phase of STEM (Science, Technology, Engineering, Mathematics) Education Network awards, the MetroWest Center is a collaboration of Framingham State University, Mass Bay Community College, and many school districts, businesses, and organizations in the region.
+Massachusetts STEM Education Network goals are to:

 - Increase the number of students participating in programs that support careers in STEM

 - Increase the number of qualified STEM teachers

 - Improve STEM education offerings in public and private schools.

 Specific MetroWest goals are to: create an organization within the area that fosters STEM education; become a source of and clearinghouse for teachers who seek information and ideas in these disciplines; form a network of educational, professional, business, and other interested organizations within the MetroWest area that add value to the community by strengthening STEM education and providing career opportunities; and identify successful projects and scale them for all to use.

 Center for Social Research